-Just wanted to let you know that this sweet and spicy breakfast treat is sponsored by my friends at Udi’s Gluten Free!
+Just wanted to let you know that this sweet and spicy baked french toast casserole is sponsored by my friends at Udi’s Gluten Free!

-This gluten free baked French toast casserole is made with creamy eggnog and has a snickerdoodle cookie streusel!
+This gluten free easy French toast casserole is made with creamy eggnog and has a snickerdoodle cookie streusel!
 It’s the perfect make-ahead Christmas morning breakfast!

 Christmas morning you guys.